Few-shot Adaptation to Distribution Shifts By Mixing Source and Target Embeddings: Theoretical Analysis

 \end{proposition}

-The following derivations are performed assuming the equations in Proposition \ref{prop: asymp} are true.
-We index the examples such that the first $m/2$ examples in $\Dknown$ have label $1$ and the rest have label $-1$.
+The following derivations are performed based on the equations in Proposition \ref{prop: asymp}.
+We index the examples such that the first $m/2$ examples in $\mathcal{E}^t$ have label $1$ and the rest have label $-1$.
 Since equations \ref{eq: known_orthog} and \ref{eq: known_norm} are true, without loss of generality, we assume $\vct{\zeta}'_i = \sigma_\xi \vct{e}_i$ where $\vct{e}_i$ is the $i$-th standard basis in $\mathbbm{R}^{d-2}$. \begin{corollary} The following is true

-\end{corollary} \begin{proof} $\frac{1}{n}\mtx{X}''\mtx{Y} = \frac{1}{m}\mtx{X}'\mtx{Y}'$ holds almost surely in the limit we are considering.
+\end{corollary} \begin{proof} $\frac{1}{n}\mtx{Z}''\mtx{Y} = \frac{1}{m}\mtx{Z}'\mtx{Y}'$ holds almost surely in the limit we are considering.
 Then

 which completes the proof. \end{proof}

 \begin{lemma} The following is true

 where